 It’s best practice to keep a copy of the information you list on the beneficial ownership report.
 It’s much like keeping a record of your tax filings; since it’s a federal filing, you’ll want to keep documentation of it.
 Plus, having a copy on hand is helpful if you ever need to reference the information.

-It’s not uncommon for a reporting entity to need to update their BOI information somewhere down the line.
+It’s not uncommon for a reporting entity to need to update its BOI information somewhere down the line.
 Here are some of the reasons you might need to update your BOI:

 In general, you have 30 days to file an updated BOI report when any of the above information changes.

 If you discover that you accidentally listed faulty information on your report — for example, you accidentally wrote 1981 instead of 1982 for an owner’s birth date — you’ll need to correct it.
 FinCEN requires you to file this update within 30 days of discovering the error.
-Failing to update this information can have hefty penalties.
+Failing to update this information can have hefty penalties under the CTA.

 Like the initial beneficial ownership report, your corrected report has no filing fee.